Mastering the Art of Job Applications: Tips, Tricks and Expert Advice for Crafting the Perfect CV

 Summary:

-- Recent graduate with a Bachelor’s degree Business Administration and experience in customer service and sales.
-Proven ability to work in an organisation and possess excellent communication skills.
+- Recent graduate with a Bachelor’s degree in Business Administration and experience in customer service and sales.
+Ability to work in the team environment and has excellent communication skills.

 Education: